friesenlab/ideonella-azotifigens_DSMZ21438/README.md

 This is the code and analysis for this article.

-Journal Article is: Richard Allen White III, Jeff Norman, Emily E. Mclachlan, Joseph P. Dunham, Aaron Garoutte, Maren L. Friesen **The draft genome sequence for type strain Ideonella azotifigens DSMZ21438, a novel aerobic diazotroph of the Betaproteobacteria isolated from grass rhizosphere soil** *Microbiology Resource Announcements (MRA).*
+Journal Article is: Richard Allen White III, Jeff Norman, Emily E. Mclachlan, Joseph P. Dunham, Aaron Garoutte, Maren L. Friesen **The draft genome sequence for type strain Ideonella azotifigens DSMZ21438, a novel aerobic diazotroph of the Betaproteobacteria isolated from grass rhizosphere soil.** *Microbiology Resource Announcements (MRA).*

 **Analysis**